Skip to Content

 How do You Make Purchases on a Cruise?

-When you check-in for a cruise you’ll usually be asked to assign a credit card or debit card to your cruise account.
-The cruise lines prefer if you use a credit card and it is usually easier if you do but debit cards are accepted.
-If you put down a debit card an amount will usually be ‘held’ by the cruise line whereas this doesn’t happen in the same way with a credit card.
+If you put down a debit card an amount will usually be ‘held’ by the cruise line.
+This doesn’t happen in the same way with a credit card.

 Assigning Your Account to Your Cruise Card

-Once you have assigned a card to your account you will be given a cruise card.
-The cruise card is the only thing that you really need when on a cruise, you use it to open your cabin door and all expenses onboard are loaded onto the card.
-When you purchase things onboard such as drinks or gifts in the gift shop these will be loaded onto your cruise account via your card.
+The cruise card is the only thing you really need when on a cruise.
+You use it to open your cabin door, and all expenses onboard are added to your account via this card.

 When ordering or making a purchase you simply hand over your cruise card instead of handing over cash or a credit card.
 It’s very easy which is the main reason why cruise lines do it.